ABOUT USArnold Pet Station has been proud to serve our community since 1992. Meet the people that make our team so great and learn more about us!

 Dr. Leslie Carr

-Dr. Leslie Carr is the owner of the Arnold Pet Station.
-Dr. Carr earned her D.V.M. from The Ohio State University in 1984 and finished her Veterinary Manipulative Spinal Therapy (also known as Chiropractic Medicine) certification in 2011.
+Dr. Carr, our lead veterinarian, earned her D.V.M. from The Ohio State University in 1984 and finished her Veterinary Manipulative Spinal Therapy (also known as Chiropractic Medicine) certification in 2011.
 She lives on 33 acres in Millersville along with an assortment of sheep, chickens, dogs, and assorted fish.
 Her hobbies include training others and competing in Dog Agility, needlework, and photography.
 “I wanted to be a veterinarian ever since high school, when I worked for a local veterinarian in Ohio.
 I was fascinated by the job, especially surgery.
 I love communicating with my clients on a personal level.
 I enjoy looking at my patients as a complex package, each in a unique situation.”

 Dr. Kelly Stern